Who is considered a minor

 - court order

 - settlement document

-How a minor is awarded assets
+How a minor may receive assets

-- personal injury statement
+- personal injury settlement

 - life insurance policy